Katherine Brandon, Duchess of Suffolk: Literary tributes

 Katherine and Richard Bertie's exile became the basis of a ballad by Thomas Deloney (1543–1600), The most Rare and Excellent History, Of the Duchess of Suffolks Calamity, and of Thomas Drue's play, The Life of the Duchess of Suffolk, published in 1624.
 It may also have been the subject of an unpublished play from 1600 by William Haughton, The English Fugitives.
 Katherine's second marriage to one of her servants and subsequent persecution also present parallels to the plot of John Webster's The Duchess of Malfi.

 Issue

+By her first marriage, she had two sons: